 New York Times

-Complain About New York Times - learn how to file a complaint
+Complain About New York Times - File a Complaint Today

 Trying to cancel your New York Times subscription feels impossible, right?
 You're not just imagining it.
 Their Trustpilot score is a dismal 1.5 stars from over 1,800 reviews, which says it all.
 And it's not just you.
 The Better Business Bureau has logged 191 complaints against them in the last three years alone.
 Most people are fed up with the same things, specifically the impossible cancellation process and confusing billing practices.
 It’s a maze designed to keep you paying.
 Before you lose your cool trying to navigate their help center, know that you have options.
 You can fight back, and we’re here to show you how.